An industry-first, tax-smart bond portfolio

 cash-bonds-comparison

 • First is the risk of losing money.
 With most investments, you potentially risk losing some of the amount of your initial investment, also called your “principal.”
-Our Cash Reserve account is the only portfolio offering FDIC insurance through program banks to secure your money during volatile times.
+Our Cash Reserve account is a cash account offering FDIC insurance through program banks (We, Betterment, are not a bank ourselves), subject to certain conditions, to secure your money during volatile times.
 After Cash Reserve, our Goldman Sachs Tax-Smart Bonds portfolio is our option with the potential lower risk than investing in stocks where losses on principal, while still possible due to market volatility, are less likely.

 • Second, we have liquidity.
 Liquidity is how easily (or not) available your funds are.
 It can be risky if your funds are locked up for a period of time, but you need them to cover expenses.
 All three portfolios provide access to your money when you need it (inclusive of standard ETF settlement times).